 What makes How to Succeed so wickedly funny?
 It’s really the blackest of black comedies.
 With different costumes and weapons, J. Pierrepont Finch’s story would adapt well to a tale of the rise of a head Nazi in the Third Reich.
 Nobody in this dysfunctional company tells the truth, and the lying, conniving, back-stabbing Finch is a pure villain.
 Starting as a window washer who ‘wants to be somebody,’ he does whatever it takes to get to the top.
 He’s only justified in that Worldwide Wicket Corp. has two kinds of people, un-ambitious worker drones and vipers like himself, just not as ruthless or as lucky.
 Finch was born to succeed.

 A special case of cynicism without bitterness, How to Succeed sees the dog-eat-dog rat race as so absurd as to be endearing.
 The key of course is Robert Morse, whose impish grins and outrageous brown-nosing are hilariously endearing.
 Finch is the guy who steps on people but somehow gets them to applaud him anyway.
 Of course, this may always have been how things really work, ever since the first caveman complained that ‘politics’ were cheating him out of something.
 People use whatever leverage they can muster to advance, and those that get away with it are greatly admired.
 How many times have we seen people who Demand Unearned Rewards, or bad-mouth others to influence a decision?
 Finch turns this into an art.
-His body language is cartoonish to the point of expressionism: when hears a superior praising humility, he literally ratchets his head lower to strike the proper pose.
+His body language is cartoonish to the point of expressionism: when a superior praises his humility, he literally ratchets his head lower to strike the proper pose.
 When buttering up an executive, he practically crawls up his leg, like a dog.
 Robert Morse’s mugging is both outrageous and hilarious, and fits the character perfectly.

 The cartoon expressionism is consistent throughout.
 In one scene the secretaries finish their hair and makeup upon arrival at their desks.
 Cartoonist Virgil Partch was engaged to storyboard this sequence, which originally led into the excised ‘Coffee Break’ number.
 We’re told that four more stage songs didn’t make it into the movie at all.